Magazine creates a tempting job: Taco editor | Produced by Advertising Publications

 Texas Monthly, which bills itself as “the national magazine of Texas,” is so focused on covering all things Lone Star that its masthead lists a barbecue editor.
-It also has correspondents who cover the rural-life blues, and a columnist who explains “western chic” and the dos and don’ts of boots.
+It also has correspondents who cover the rural-life blues, and a columnist who explains “Western chic” and the do’s and don’ts of boots.

 Now, the publication is dipping a big Texan toe into another statewide obsession.
 José R. Ralat will began work on Sept.
 18 as the nation’s first taco editor.